CLASSY VIII: Exploring the Source of Ionization with UV ISM diagnostics in local High-$z$ Analogs: Discussion

-The physical reason why UV metal lines are visible only at low metallicity is well-explained in \citet{jaskot16} (see their Sec.~3.2).
+The physical reason why UV metal lines are {mostly} visible only at low metallicity is well-explained in \citet{jaskot16} (see their Sec.~3.2).
 In particular, a decrease in metallicity implies a harder stellar ionizing radiation and a higher temperature nebula, and thus a larger amount of ionizing photons and a larger collisional excitation rate, respectively.
 Indeed, the UV metal lines are collisionally excited with energy levels above the ground state of E/k~$\sim 6.5-8.3$~eV~$\sim 75,000- 97,000$~K, much higher than optical collisional lines that typically have E/k~$<<70,000$~K (e.g., $\sim 7.5$~eV~$\sim87,000$~K for \oiiiuv$\lambda\lambda$1661,6 versus $\sim2.5$~eV~$\sim30,000$~K for \oiii$\lambda$5007 and $\sim5.4$~eV~$\sim62,000$~K for \oiii$\lambda$4363; \citealt{osterbrock06,draine11}).
 Specifically, \ciii$\lambda\lambda$1907,9 (the brightest and most common) has the lowest E/k~$\sim 75,000$, while the less common \civ$\lambda\lambda$1548,51 and \niv$\lambda\lambda$ have the highest E/k~$\sim 93,000-97,000$~K. Hence, the UV lines are extremely temperature sensitive in photoionized gas that can reach T~$ \sim 2\times10^4$~K in our systems (see also \citetalias{mingozzi22}), compensating for the lower ionic relative abundances.
-As discussed in previous works (e.g., \citealt{jaskot16}), also dust attenuation, density, SFR and stellar population characteristics (stellar age and metallicity) can play a role in the strength or absence of these UV lines, but we find no clear correlations comparing the derived quantities for the CLASSY galaxies.
-Furthermore, UV lines such as \heii$~\lambda$1640 and \civ~$~\lambda\lambda$1548,51 can have both a stellar and nebular origin, with \civ\ being also a resonant line affected by radiation transfer effects (e.g., \citealt{steidel16}).
-For CLASSY, we can confirm \heii\ and \civ\ nebular origin thanks to the general consistency of their velocity dispersion values (corrected by instrumental broadening) with those of \oiiiuv~$~\lambda\lambda$1661,6 ($\sigma\sim 50$~km/s; Fig.~\ref{fig:fitcomps} bottom panel).
+As discussed in previous works (e.g., \citealt{jaskot16}), dust attenuation, density, SFR and stellar population characteristics (stellar age and metallicity) can also play a role in the presence or absence of these UV lines, but we find no clear correlations comparing the derived quantities for the CLASSY galaxies with their UV emission strengths.